 This Annual Report on Form 10-K (the "Annual Report") contains forward-looking statements within the meaning of the federal securities laws and particularly in the following sections of this Annual Report: Item 1: "Business," Item 1A: "Risk Factors," Item 3: "Legal Proceedings" and Item 7: "Management's Discussion and Analysis of Financial Condition and Results of Operations".
 These statements are indicated by words or phrases such as "anticipate," "expect," "estimate," "seek," "plan," "project," "aim," "believe," "could," "should," "intend," "will," and similar words or phrases.
 These forward-looking statements may include projections of financial information; statements about historical results that may suggest trends for our business; statements of the plans, strategies, and objectives of management for future operations; statements of expectation or belief regarding future events (including any acquisitions we may make), technology developments, our products, product sales, expenses, liquidity, cash flow and growth rates.
-Such statements are based on current expectations, estimates, forecasts and projections of our performance, our industry's performance and macroeconomic conditions, based on management's judgment, beliefs, current trends and market conditions, and involve risks and uncertainties that may cause actual results to differ materially from those contained in the forward-looking statements.
+Such statements are based on current expectations, estimates, forecasts and projections of our performance, our industry's performance and macroeconomic conditions, based on management's judgment, beliefs, current trends and market conditions, and involve risks and uncertainties that may cause actual results to differ materially from these contained in the forward-looking statements.
 We derive most of our forward-looking statements from our operating budgets and forecasts, which are based upon many detailed assumptions.
-While we believe that our assumptions are reasonable, we caution that it is very difficult to predict the impact of known factors, and it is impossible for us to anticipate all factors that could affect our actual results and undertake no obligation to update or revise publicly any forward-looking statements, whether because of new information, future events, or otherwise.
-Accordingly, we caution readers not to place undue reliance on these statements.
-Material factors that could cause actual results to differ materially from our expectations are summarized and disclosed under Part I, Item 1A.
+While we believe that could affect our actual results and undertake no obligation to update or revise publicly any forward-looking statements.
+Material factors that could affect our actual results and undertake no obligation to update or revise publicly any forward-looking statements.
+Material factors that could acuse actual results to differ materially from our expectations are summarized and disclosed under Part I, Item 1A.
 "Risk Factors" in this Annual Report.